Antoinehoff/gyacomo/README.md

 3. HeLaZ 3D

+	3.5 *Incoming* Staggered grid for parallel odd/even coupling

+	3.4 HeLaZ can run with adiabatic electrons now!

 	3.3 HeLaZ 3D has been benchmarked in fluxtube salphaB geometry linear run with molix (B.J.Frei) code and works now for shear = 0 with periodic z BC

 	3.2 Stopping file procedure like in GBS is added